about

 Fellowships include:

-(for poetry) - the South Coast Writers Centre Emerging and Established Writers residential, Bundanon (2022)
+(poetry) - South Coast Writers Centre Emerging and Established Writers Residential, Bundanon (2022).

-'Writing Fire Writing Drought' fellowship at Varuna, the National Writing House (2020).
+'Writing Fire Writing Drought' Residential Fellowship at Varuna, the National Writing House (2020).

-(for prose) - the Katharine Susannah Prichard Writers Centre Fellowship (2019).
+(prose) - Katharine Susannah Prichard Writers Centre (WA) Residential Fellowship (2019).

 Her academic focus is on Communication and Cultural Studies with a research focus on the intersection of new ways to write historical fiction to reveal a narrative history of marginalised women from Australia's colonial past.